silinternational/personnel-sync/README.md

 ## REST API HTTP Timeout

-The default timeout for http requests to REST APIs is 45 seconds.
+The default timeout for HTTP requests to REST APIs is 45 seconds.
 It is possible to override the default value via an environment variable named `HTTP_TIMEOUT_SECONDS`, the value of which must be an integer between 1 and 600 inclusive.